rust-lang/rfcs/text/0000-is-sorted.md

 Adding these methods to every data structure in the standard libary is a lot of duplicate code.
 Optimally, we would have a trait that represents sequential data structures and would only add `is_sorted` and friends to said trait.
-We don't have such a trait right now; `Iterator` is the next best thing.
+We don't have such a trait right now; so `Iterator` is the next best thing.
 Slices deserve a special treatment due to the reasons mentioned above (popularity and `sort()`).